RIR360/development/journal/2025/may.md

 ## 5/16/2025
 - Be careful about your each and every actions.
 - You have to pay for even a single wrong decision.

+## 5/17/2025
+- Solve the problems one by one, maintain the hierarchy.